Programs & Initiatives

 Below is a list of many commonly asked questions about adoption.

-Are there age requirements for adoptive parents?
+Are there age requirements for adoptive or guardianship parents?

 In Rhode Island you must be over 21 years of age.